Prepare and customize a master VHD image

 Set up user profile container (FSLogix)

-To include the FSLogix container as part of the image, follow the instructions in Set up a user profile share for a host pool.
+To include the FSLogix container as part of the image, follow the instructions in Create a profile container for a host pool using a file share.
 You can test the functionality of the FSLogix container with this quickstart.

 Configure Windows Defender

 If Windows Defender is configured in the VM, make sure it's configured to not scan the entire contents of VHD and VHDX files during attachment.

 This configuration only removes scanning of VHD and VHDX files during attachment, but won't affect real-time scanning.